MOHITKOURAV01/krishiguide/README.md

-# KrishiGuide - Crop Recommendation System...
+# KrishiGuide - Crop Recommendation System.

 KrishiGuide is a responsive web application built with React.js and Tailwind CSS that helps farmers make informed decisions about which crops to plant based on different growing seasons.